-BE 4 Advanced standing may be granted to candidates in recognition of studies completed successfully, in accordance with UG 2 of the Regulations for First Degree Curricula.
+Advanced standing may be granted to candidates in recognition of studies completed successfully, in accordance with UG 2 of the Regulations for First Degree Curricula.
 The maximum number of advanced standing credits that may be granted is up to one-half the number of credits required for the award of the degree.
-Advanced standing credits granted shall not be included in the calculation of the Semester, Year or Cumulative GPA, nor taken into consideration for the honours classification of the degree to be awarded.
+Advanced standing credits granted shall not be included in the calculation of the GPA nor taken into consideration for the honours classification of the degree to be awarded unless permitted by the Board of the Faculty but will be recorded on the transcript of the candidate.